savushkin-r-d/PLCnext-howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 >--sysroot=/opt/pxc/sdk/AXCF2152/2019.3/sysroots/cortexa9t2hf-neon-pxc-linux-gnueabi -march=armv7-a -mthumb -mfpu=neon -mfloat-abi=hard -mcpu=cortex-a9 -Wl,--no-undefined

 ![SDK ok](images/cdt_cross_linker_settings.png)

-After completing all the settings, run the project and if there are errors associated with the path, you need to go through all the previous steps and check the spelling of the commands.
-If the make utility is not installed, you must install it.
+After completing all the settings, run the project and, if there are errors, you need to go through all the previous steps and check the spelling of the commands.